-An app aimed at people with gout who want to learn more about the disease and understand how to control their symptoms.
+An app for people with gout who want to learn more about the condition and understand how to control your symptoms.

 - Symptom tracking